How Should I Approach the Interview?

 The best strategy is to complete your résumé and have it uploaded in our database at least one full semester before you intend to participate in on-campus interviewing.

-It is your responsibility to regularly update your profile on I-Link.
+It is your responsibility to regularly update your profile on Handshake @ Illinois.
 If you do not have current information, employers will have a difficult time getting in touch with you.

 ALWAYS INCLUDE YOUR E-MAIL ADDRESS ON THE TOP OF YOUR RÉSUMÉ.
 Employers regularly use e-mail correspondence rather than phone and mail.